mrcavalcanti/mosaicoo/docs/sources/administration/preferences/change-grafana-theme.md

 ## Change server UI theme

-Grafana server administrators can change the Grafana UI theme for all users on the server by setting the [default_theme]({{< relref "../configuration.md#default-theme" >}}) option in the Grafana configuration file.
+Grafana server administrators can change the Mosaicoo UI theme for all users on the server by setting the [default_theme]({{< relref "../configuration.md#default-theme" >}}) option in the Mosaicoo configuration file.

 To see what the current settings are, refer to [View server settings]({{< relref "../view-server/view-server-settings.md" >}}).